 Flowers and Fruits

-The male flowers hang in catkins and the female ones form acorns, that sit in cups or cupules.
+The male flowers hang in long catkins and the female ones form acorns, that sit in cups or cupules.
 The male catkins are a source of pollen for bees and other insects.
-In the turkey oak, this cupule is covered with a ‘forest’ of tiny outgrowths so that the cup is scarcely visible.
+In the turkey oak, the cupule / acorn cup is covered with a ‘forest’ of tiny outgrowths so that the 'cup' itself is scarcely visible.
 The acorns that form are quite prominent / long.